 We also validated vSAN SPBM offering with data services for MySQL database.
-With vSAN all-flash deduplication and compression and erasure coding, users can choose to improve space efficiency with minimized performance impact.
-Stripe width setting allows user to possibly improve performance with more evenly distributed MySQL virtual disk objects.
+With vSAN all-flash deduplication and compression and erasure coding, users can choose to improve space efficiency with a minimized performance impact.
+Stripe width setting allows users to possibly improve performance with more evenly distributed MySQL virtual disk objects.
 What’s more, it is recommended to use CPU offloaded checksum feature to ensure MySQL data integrity on the vSAN level.

 This section provides vSAN, MySQL, and Quanta references.